Coupe de France Féminine

 The Coupe de France Féminine (/fr/, Women's French Cup) is the top annual cup tournament for French women's football clubs.
 The competition is open to all professional and non-professional women's teams in France.
 Founded in 2001 as Challenge de France, the competition was renamed as Coupe de France féminine from the 2011–12 season.

-Olympique Lyonnais holds the record for most titles overall, having won ten times.
-The defending champions are Paris FC, who defeated Paris Saint-Germain in the final on 3 May 2025.
+Lyon holds the record for most titles overall, having won eleven times.
+They are also the current champions, having defeated Paris Saint-Germain in the most recent final on 10 May 2026.

 History

 The inaugural Challenge de France was first held during the 2001–02 season.
 The competition coincided with the inaugural edition of the UEFA Women's Cup, which is now known as the UEFA Women's Champions League.
 The cup competition is the only tournament in France reserved for senior women's players.
 Participation in the competition varies.
 Regional clubs participation is voluntary, however, clubs who participate in D3 Féminine on up participation is mandatory unless unforeseen circumstances prohibit their appearance.